Digital Terrestrial TV Weak Signal

 - If your aerial is pointing into nearby trees, try raising or repositioning the aerial.
 Sometimes a different aerial type can give better results.
 Reducing trees can also help but you will need the owner’s permission.

 *For help with aerials we would recommend using a professional installer.
 We cannot recommend individual installers but you may wish to seek advice from a recognised industry body, such as the Confederation of Aerial Industries (CAI).
-Alternatively visit the Website of Registered Digital Installers (RDI) who are accredited under a Government licensing scheme to install aerial systems for digital reception (some RDI installers may also be CAI members).
+Alternatively visit the Website of Registered Digital Installers (RDI) http://www.getmedigital.com/ Get Me Digital is the consumer site of the RDI, created to promote digital installation and digital service providers directly to the consumer.

 Get started with diagnosing your problem with our self-help tool.